 While the mistyped software is no-brainer for the Site Search 360 engine running behind:

-Combined with the Crawler indexing, this mode allows you to take full control over your search settings and styles.
-Opt for the Custom and Crawler mode combination if:
+Combined with Crawler indexing, this mode allows you to take full control over your search settings and styles.
+Go for Custom integration + Crawler mode if:

-- You'd like to fully control the search result output: promote specific results, redirect searchers to best matching pages and products skipping result lists altogether, hide unwanted pages and files.
+You'd like to have full control over your search results: promote specific results, redirect searchers to best-matching pages and products skipping result lists altogether, hide unwanted pages and files.

-You want to search content across multiple sites or platforms (e.g. your blog is running on WordPrss but your main site is on HubSpot)
+You want to search content across multiple sites or platforms (e.g. your main site is running on WordPress but blog site is powered by HubSpot)

 If you're still unsure which mode works better for you, no worries - you'll be able to switch between different integration modes later on.

-Depending on your choice of the Integration mode, you'll see a few quick customization options:
+Depending on the integration mode, you'll see a few quick customization options: